 Midwest Carpenters, like many credit unions today, has plenty of members who travel or have moved to where new work can be found.
 As a result, those craftsmen, retirees, and children of members who move away or leave for college have the ability to maintain their account.
 They also experience convenient service with the credit union almost anywhere.

-Shared branching allows Midwest Carpenters to provide face-to-face convenient services, allowing its members to walk into 5,600 credit union buildings just by having their account with them.
+Shared branching allows Midwest Carpenters to provide face-to-face convenient services, allowing its members to walk into 5,600 credit union buildings just by having their account number with them.
 Members don’t need to join another financial institution for expanded branch coverage – shared branching has them covered.

 To learn more, contact Chuck Barr today: